 - Not Certified by the ABPS

-One of the biggest red flags to watch out for is a doctor that calls him- or herself a plastic surgeon but is not certified by the American Board of Plastic Surgery (ABPS), the only board recognized by the American Board of Medical Specialties (ABMS) for plastic surgery specialists.
+One of the biggest red flags to watch out for is a doctor who calls himself- or herself a plastic surgeon but is not certified by the American Board of Plastic Surgery (ABPS), the only board recognized by the American Board of Medical Specialties (ABMS) for plastic surgery specialists.
 Certification from the ABPS is the ultimate accreditation for a plastic surgeon.
 It indicates the surgeon has completed all necessary training and possesses the knowledge and skills required to perform complex plastic surgery procedures.
-It is perfectly acceptable to inquire as to whether a surgeon is board certified by the ABPS and double-check their certification on the ABPS website.
+It is perfectly acceptable to inquire as to whether a surgeon is board-certified by the ABPS and double-check their certification on the ABPS website.

-Also tread carefully with someone that calls him- or herself a “cosmetic surgeon” or offers “cosmetic surgery” but is not certified by the ABPS.
+Also, tread carefully with someone who calls him- or herself a “cosmetic surgeon” or offers “cosmetic surgery” but is not certified by the ABPS.
 The terms “cosmetic” and “plastic” are similar, but they are not the same.

 - Does Not Operate in an Accredited Facility

 Where your surgery is performed is nearly as important as who performs it.
 Most qualified surgeons have hospital privileges or operate in an accredited surgical facility.
-If your surgeon evades your questions about the facilities, or admits they do not have hospital privileges or practice in accredited facility, it’s time to walk away.
+If your surgeon answers your questions about the facilities or admits they do not have hospital privileges or practice in an accredited facility, it’s time to walk away.